ramiabr/PythonCheatSheet/README.md

-# PythonCheatSheet
+# Python Cheatsheet

-Cheatsheet for most common python commands
+Cheatsheet for day to day errands